Skip to main content

 2. Open TeslaCam folder

-3. Review SentryClips - delete unnecessary
+3. Review SentryClips — delete events that show nothing

 5. Delete old RecentClips